voxel51/platform-integrations/slack/README.md

-# Voxel51 Platform Slack integration
+# Voxel51 Platform Slack Integration

 This project demonstrates how to build an app that integrates Slack with the Voxel51 Platform.
 In particular, this example uses